Deposition of Trump, 2 children delayed after Ivana’s death

 A message was left with the former president’s lawyer.
 The younger Trumps’ attorney, Alan Futerfas, declined to comment.

 Ivana Trump died at her Manhattan home at age 73.
-She was married to the former president wife from 1977 to 1992, and they had three children together: Donald Jr., Ivanka and Eric.
+She was married to the former president from 1977 to 1992, and they had three children together: Donald Jr., Ivanka and Eric.

 The medical examiner’s office hasn’t released a cause of death.
 Two people familiar with the matter told The Associated Press that police are investigating whether Ivana Trump fell down the stairs and believe her death was accidental.
 The people could not discuss the matter publicly and spoke to the AP on condition of anonymity.